Lynn Lake Airport

 Lynn Lake Airport (IATA: YYL, ICAO: CYYL) is an airport located adjacent to Lynn Lake, Manitoba, Canada.
 It features a 5,004 × 150 ft paved runway, and is the furthest north runway of its type accessible by highway in Manitoba.

-The airport was set to close on 6 May 2013 due to costs, although a provincial spokesperson stated in the Winnipeg Free Press, "It's important for the northern economy and we'll be looking at it in the short and long term".

-After entering into a public/private partnership with YYL Airport Inc. for the continued operation of the airport, long-term operational status is being achieved.
+After entering into a public / private partnership with YYL Airport Inc. for the continued operation of the airport, long-term operational status is being achieved.